CodingTutorials/Python/Tutorials/Variables.md

 Hello = 1
 ```

-If you want a string, put the string in between a pair of quotation marks
+If you want a string, put the string in between a pair of quotation marks.

 ```python
 Hello = "Variable"